Introducing Solid Foods

 Continue giving cereal, but gradually add less liquid so the baby gets used to the texture.
 Your pediatrician may have specific recommendations about which foods to introduce next: other cereals, strained fruits or vegetables.
 The order probably is not important.
 Introducing vegetables before fruits does not guarantee that your child will like them years from now.
 But keep these things in mind:

 - Add only one new food at a time.
-Wait from five to seven days between new foods so that you have time to watch for a possible allergy.
+Wait from two to three days between new foods so that you have time to watch for a possible allergy.
 (Choose a longer interval if you have a strong family history of allergies.)

 - Good starter vegetables are sweet potatoes, squash, carrots, peas and green beans.